willenny/kickstarter-analysis/Written_Report_Template.md

 ### Analysis of Outcomes Based on Launch Date

-Using my knowledge of pivot tables and graphing in Excel, I visualized campaign outcomes ("successful," "failed," and "canceled") based on launch date.
+Using my knowledge of pivot tables and graphing in Excel, I visualized campaign outcomes of successful, failed, and canceled, based on their launch date.
+The launch date refers to the month that the fundraising campaign began.
+Due to originally only being given the launch date as a Unix timestamp, it was essential to convert this into a more easily read date.
+To do this, I created a pivot table from the KickStarter worksheet, and placed the it in a new sheet, labeled "Theater Outcomes by Launch Date."
+When organizing the pivot table, the data is best going to be visualized with 'outcomes' in the Column field and 'Date Created Conversation" in the Rows field.
+It was important to include "Parent Category" as a filter so that we can focus solely on 'theather' since that is the category that Louise's play corresponds to.

+Filter the pivot table based on "Parent Category" and "Years."
+Place the appropriate pivot table fields in the columns, rows, and values.
+Filter the column labels to show only "successful," "failed," and "canceled."